Preventing Pressure Injuries: The Importance of Neonatal Head Cradles in the NICU

 The Role of Head Rings and Other Gel Pads in the NICU

 Neonatal head cradles are supplemented in the NICU with head rings and other gel pads, which offer further support and pressure relief for different body areas of the baby.
 Gel pads can be applied beneath limbs or other pressure-prone locations to preserve comfort and shield delicate skin, while head rings specifically prevent pressure injuries around the occipital region of the skull.
-These pads are particularly helpful when medical procedures necessitate prolonged immobility for infants.
-By ensuring that the baby’s body is properly supported, these products lower the chance of skin deterioration and enhance the quality of care overall.

 Conclusion